EWU looks to extend streak vs Montana - KTVZ

 EWU looks to extend streak vs Montana

-BOTTOM LINE: Eastern Washington looks for its eighth straight conference win against Montana.
+BOTTOM LINE: Eastern Washington looks for its ninth straight conference win against Montana.
 Eastern Washington’s last Big Sky loss came against the Northern Colorado Bears 78-76 on Jan.
-21. Montana fell short in a 91-82 game at home to Weber State in its last outing.
+21. Montana lost 90-76 at Eastern Washington in its most recent game.

-VARYING EXPERIENCE: Eastern Washington has relied on senior leadership this year while Montana has been fueled heavily by freshmen.
-Seniors Tanner Groves, Kim Aiken Jr. and Tyler Robertson have combined to account for 49 percent of Eastern Washington’s scoring this season.
-On the other hand, freshmen Kyle Owens, Brandon Whitney and Josh Bannan have combined to score 44 percent of the team’s points this year.

-STEPPING IT UP: The Eagles have scored 84.2 points per game against Big Sky opponents thus far, an improvement from the 65.5 per game they put up in non-conference play.GIFTED GROVES: T. Groves has connected on 35.1 percent of the 37 3-pointers he’s attempted and has made 3 of 7 over the last three games.
-He’s also converted 82.7 percent of his foul shots this season.
+SUPER SENIORS: Eastern Washington has relied heavily on its seniors.
+Tanner Groves, Kim Aiken Jr., Tyler Robertson and Jacob Davison have collectively accounted for 63 percent of all Eagles scoring this season, though their output has dropped to 49 percent over the team’s last five games.GIFTED GROVES: T. Groves has connected on 34.2 percent of the 38 3-pointers he’s attempted and has gone 3 for 6 over the last three games.
+He’s also made 81 percent of his free throws this season.

-SLIPPING AT 70: Montana is 0-5 when it allows at least 70 points and 9-5 when it holds opponents to less than 70.
+SLIPPING AT 70: Montana is 0-6 this year when it allows 70 points or more and 9-5 when holding opponents to fewer than 70.

-STREAK SCORING: Eastern Washington has won its last three home games, scoring an average of 84 points while giving up 67.7.
+STREAK SCORING: Eastern Washington has won its last four road games, scoring 87.3 points, while allowing 74.3 per game.

-DID YOU KNOW: Eastern Washington has made 8.9 3-pointers per game this season, which is second-best among Big Sky teams.
-The Eagles have averaged 11 3-pointers per game over their last five games.
+DID YOU KNOW: Eastern Washington has committed a turnover on just 16.3 percent of its possessions this season, which is the second-best percentage among all Big Sky teams.
+The Eagles have turned the ball over only 11.8 times per game this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25